-anomalies suggests that it may be possible to divide this set of anomalies into groups automatically.
+The distinct separation among these three types of known anomalies suggests that it may be possible to divide this set of anomalies into groups automatically.
 To explore the effectiveness of this approach we use the Hierarchical Agglomerative clustering algorithm as described in Section 4.3.
-Figure 6(b) shows the results for three clusters.
-Note that in this figure, the plot symbols reflect the results of the clustering algorithm (rather than the known anomaly types as before).
+The lower set of plots in Figure 7 show the results for three clusters.
+Note that in the lower set of plots, the plot symbols reflect the results of the clustering algorithm (rather than the known anomaly types as before).
 Different clusters have been assigned different plot symbols.